tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 - `redir add protocol:host-port:guest-port`

-    Add a new port redirection, as follows:
+    Adds a new port redirection, as described below:

-    - “protocol”: Must be either tcp or udp.
+    - `protocol`: Must be `tcp` or `udp`.
-    - "host-port": The port number to open on the host.
+    - `host-port`: The port number to open on the host.
-    - "guest-port": The port number to route data to on the emulator.
+    - `guest-port`: The port number to which data is transferred on the emulator.

 - `redir del protocol:host-port`

     Delete a port redirection.

-    - “protocol”: Must be either tcp or udp.
+    - `protocol`: Must be `tcp` or `udp`.
-    - "host-port": The port number to open on the host.
+    - `host-port`: The port number to close on the host.

-### 3. Geographic Location
+### 3. Geolocation

-Set the geographic location reported to the apps running inside an emulator by sending a GPS locator to the emulator.
+Sets the geographic location reported to apps running inside the emulator by sending it a GPS fix.

 - `geo fix longitude latitude [altitude] [satellites] [velocity]`

-    Send a simple GPS locator to the emulator.
-Specify “longitude” and “latitude” in decimal degrees.Use a number from 1 to 12 to specify the number of “satellites” used to determine the position, and specify “altitude” in meters and “velocity” in knots.
+    Sends a simple GPS fix to the emulator.
+Specify `longitude` and `latitude` in decimal degrees.
+Specify the number of `satellites` used to determine the location with a number from 1 to 12.
+Specify `altitude` in meters and `velocity` in knots.

 - `geo nmea sentence`

-    Send an NMEA 0183 sentence to the emulated device as if it is sent from an emulated GPS modem.Start the sentence with "$GP".
-Only "$GPGGA" and "$GPRCM" sentences are currently supported.The following example is a GPGGA (Global Positioning System Fix Data) sentence that gets the time, position, and fix data for a GPS receiver:
+    Sends an `NMEA 0183` sentence to the emulated device, as if it were sent from a simulated GPS modem.
+The sentence must start with "$GP".
+Currently, only "$GPGGA" and "$GPRMC" sentences are supported.
+The following example is a GPGGA (Global Positioning System Fix Data) sentence, which describes the time, position, and fix data received by the GPS receiver:

     ```bash
     geo nmea $GPGGA ,hhmmss.ss,llll.ll,a,yyyyy.yy,a,x,xx,x.x,x.x,M,x.x,M,x.x,xxxx
     ```

-### 4. Fake Hardware Events
+### 4. Simulated Hardware Events

 - `event types`

-    Lists all fake event types.
-For events that have codes, the number of codes is listed in parentheses on the right.
+    Lists all simulated event types.
+For events that include codes, the code aliases are listed in parentheses on the right.

     ```bash
     event types